jikurata/build-project/readme.md

     });
 });

-// Executes the build process
+// Executes the build process, returns a Promise builder.build();
-builder.build();
 ```
 Deconstructing a middleware operation